SELECTED PUBLICATIONS (below)

 1976 Ph.D. in Biochemistry, Université Libre de Bruxelles (Belgium)

-In addition to his teaching and mentoring responsibilities at the Case School of Medicine, Dr. Brunengraber also teaches an annual week-long course in Little Rock, AK on isotopic techniques.
-This year (April 17-22, 2011), the course provides basic introductory and comprehensive information on performing metabolic studies using tracers labeled with radioactive or stable isotopes, in man and in animals.
-This year, the course will be in April (17-22, 2011). details »
+In addition to his teaching and mentoring responsibilities at the Case School of Medicine, Dr. Brunengraber is organizes and teaches an annual week-long course in Little Rock, AK on isotopic techniques.
+The course typically takes place in April.
+As in past courses, last year's event provided basic introductory and comprehensive information on performing metabolic studies using tracers labeled with radioactive or stable isotopes, in man and in animals.

 Synopsis: Metabolic regulation; control of flux through metabolic pathways; design and testing of artificial nutrients; noninvasive probes of liver metabolism; markers of alcoholism; mass spectrometry; metabolomics.